Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 1. Open the official [appointment booking page](/out/auslanderbehorde-appointment)
 2. Choose your nationality and the type of residence permit.
-4. Click *Next* to see appointment dates.
+4. Click *Weiter* to see appointment dates.
 Usually, there are no appointments.
 Try again until you find one.
 5. If there are free appointments, you can select a date and book the appointment.
 You will get an appointment confirmation by email.

 New appointments appear at random times.
 There are more appointments during working hours.
 Short-term appointments appear on Wednesdays and Fridays.[^1]

 **If your situation is urgent**, [contact the *Ausländerbehörde*](/out/auslanderbehorde-contact).
 They might give you an earlier appointment.
-Usually, they don't reply.
+Usually, they don't reply, but you should still try.

 **[If your visa or residence permit expires soon ↓](#if-your-residence-permit-expires-soon)**